processedbeets/simple-grid/README.md

 				- **fixedDayOfMonth** `int` (`undefined`) [1-31]: allows a specific day to be always be chosen for a given month.
 For example always picking the 1st of the month chosen.
 				- **timePicker** `bool` (`false`): toggles time picking component of date picker
 			- **dropdown** (`<select>`)
-				- **source** `object` | `string[]` (`undefined`): For an object, each element should be of the form "Id": "Display Value".
+				- **source** `object` | `string[]` (`undefined`): For an object, each element should be of the form `"Id": "Display Value"`.
 This will create an html `select` element, with each option's `value` attribute being assigned the *"Id"* property name and the option contents being assigned the *"Display Value"*.
 A string array can also be accepted.
 This will assign the value attribute the index position in the array (zero-based index).
 The option contents will be assigned to the array text value.
 					- **object**
 `
 {